 Qualifications.
 Mr. West has significant operational experience including leading the operations of very large and diverse transportation and manufacturing companies which is invaluable to the Board as it assists in developing the Company's strategic goals, oversees senior management and evaluates Company performance.
-The Board believes that Mr. West utilizes that experience in his service as a member of the Compensation Committee.
+The Board believes that Mr. West utilizes that experience in his service as a member of the Compensation Committee and the Corporate Governance and Nominating Committee.